ludc/gymecs/README.md

 Each branch of the repository is associated with a particular blog post, and then `main` branch correspond to the most recent post.

+## Installation

+Just `pip install -e .` would work, on Linux, Windows and MacOS.

 ## Citation

 If you are using the ECS, please refer to this website or use the following citation: